Minnie Evans: Career

-Evans began drawing on Good Friday 1935, where she finished two drawings using pen and ink "dominated by concentric and semi-circles against a background of unidentifiable linear motifs".
-These two pieces were titled "My Very First" and "My Second," respectively.
+Evans began drawing on Good Friday 1935, when she finished two drawings using pen and ink "dominated by concentric and semi-circles against a background of unidentifiable linear motifs".
+These two pieces were titled "My Very First" and "My Second", respectively.
 From a young age, Minnie depicts her experiences of receiving visions and viewing mythical creatures that acquaintances could not.
-Inevitably these visions circulated throughout her life as she started to hear and see more into her early adulthood.
-She heard a voice in her head that said 'Why don't you draw or die?'
+Inevitably, these visions circulated throughout her life as she started to hear and see more into her early adulthood.
+She heard a voice in her head that said: "Why don't you draw or die?"
 After this, Evans did not resume drawing until 1940.
 She started using pencil and wax on paper for her beginning works and she later worked with oil paints and mixed media collages.
 Her subject matter were usually either biblical scenes or scenes from nature.
 Often, it was a mixture of both.
 Her influences included African, Caribbean, East India, Chinese, and Western cultures.
 Since she held the position as gatekeeper at the Airlie Gardens, she often used the gardens as her inspiration in her work to depict nature scenes.
-If she wasn’t taking tickets, Evans was always off painting another vision inspired by her floral surroundings.
+When not taking tickets, Evans was always off painting another vision inspired by her floral surroundings.

 Evans first started selling her work at the Airlie Gardens by hanging her pieces on the front gate of the gardens.
 She would often give her pieces away to visitors.
 Soon she became known throughout the south and visitors would come to the gardens just to see her work.
 In 1961, she had her first formal exhibition of drawings and oils at the Little Artists Gallery (now St. Johns Museum) in Wilmington, North Carolina.

 In 1962, Evans met photographer, folk art specialist, and art historian, Nina Howell Starr.
 Starr, an artist herself (photographer), knew of Evans' work in 1961 and wanted to meet the artist in person.
 Starr would go on to represent Evans and publicize her work for the next 25 years.
 Evans originally sold her first paintings for 50 cents apiece.
 Starr encouraged Evans to sell her paintings for better prices and assisted Evans throughout her career.
 Evans felt her work was too personal to share with the public which held her from releasing anything until 1961 when she had her first major art exhibition at The Little Gallery in Wilmington, now known as St. John's Museum.